Croatia at the FIFA World Cup: Croatia in France 1998

 Croatia went on to face hosts France in the semi-finals, but lost the game 1-2 when an opener scored by Šuker in the 46th minute was immediately equalised by Lilian Thuram the following minute.
 Thuram also scored France's second goal in the 69th minute.
 These were the only two goals Thuram ever scored for France in an international career spanning from 1994 to 2008 which saw him earn a total of 147 caps.
 After Croatia's exit manager Blažević was heavily criticized by Croatian press for not sending in Robert Prosinečki soon enough after France took the lead (Prosinečki came on as a substitute for Mario Stanić just minutes before the final whistle).
 Croatia captain Zvonimir Boban tried to take the blame for the defeat saying that he felt he needed to be substituted but wanted to stay on the pitch just a little while longer (it was his defending mistake which led to Thuram's equaliser).

-After being knocked out in the semi-finals, Croatia looked for consolation against Netherlands in the third place match played just three days later at Parc des Princes.
+After being knocked out in the semi-finals, Croatia looked for consolation against Netherlands in the match for third place played just three days later at Parc des Princes.
 Croatia went on to win 2-1 through goals by Šuker and Prosinečki, but after the final whistle Dražen Ladić was labelled player of the match, for a career-best performance which saw him save numerous shots from Patrick Kluivert, Clarence Seedorf and Marc Overmars.